Inclusive teaching is a pedagogical approach that aims to create a learning environment where all students feel valued, respected, and engaged.

 Inclusive Teaching in Practice

-Inclusive Teaching in Practice consultations focus on fostering inclusive teaching through unit-wide, iterative discussions.
-This program offers tailored support, including workshops, sparkshops, retreats, learning communities, and curriculum (re)design, all aimed at promoting equitable classroom environments.
+Inclusive Teaching in Practice consultations consist of unit-wide, iterative discussions.
+This program offers tailored support, including workshops, sparkshops, retreats, learning communities, and curriculum (re)design, all aimed at promoting a welcoming classroom environment.
 Sparkshops, our short, interactive workshops, are customized to departmental needs, offering solutions in transparency, equitable assessment, Universal Design for Learning (UDL), and more.

 Inclusive Teaching Book Club

-The Inclusive Teaching Book Club invites faculty, instructional staff, graduate students, and post-docs to explore and discuss books on equitable pedagogies and student belonging.
-Meeting monthly, the book club is a space for members to share insights, questions, and innovative teaching strategies, fostering a community of inclusivity across disciplines.
-Join us to contribute to a vibrant discussion on making instruction and course design more inclusive.
+The Inclusive Teaching Book Club invites faculty, instructional staff, graduate students, and post-docs to explore and discuss books focused on creating a learning environment where all students feel valued, respected, and engaged.
+Meeting monthly, the book club is a space for members to share insights, questions, and innovative teaching strategies from across disciplines.
+Join us to contribute to a vibrant discussion on making instruction and course design that supports student success and belonging.

 Inclusive Teaching Resources

-Inclusive teaching resources support instructors looking for evidence-based strategies on topics like difficult dialogues and sense of belonging including those rooted in equitable pedagogies.
-These resources may be helpful to anyone interested in inclusive teaching.
+Inclusive teaching resources support instructors looking for evidence-based strategies on topics like difficult dialogues, civil discourse, and sense of belonging.
+These resources may be helpful to anyone interested learning how to make their students feel more welcome.